ly-schneider/MeatWeb/README.md

+# About

+This repository was created for a school project at GiBB.
+We (@ly-schneider, @RO0OGER, and @ivogra) developed a project that automates the deployment of an EC2 server configured as a Minecraft server using OpenTofu.
+The OpenTofu deployment also includes an RDS instance and a Lambda function.
+The Lambda function powers a Python-based Discord bot that saves Minecraft coordinates to the RDS instance.

-# Setup:
+# Setup

-Create a `secrets.tfvars` file in the `opentofu` directory with these values:
+Create a `secrets.tfvars` file in the `opentofu` directory with the following values:

 ```
 DISCORD_PUBLIC_KEY = ""
 DB_HOST = ""